 The children of the inter-caste couple are always in a dilemma of which caste or religion they belong to.
 Even when they are asked, they fail to give a clear-cut answer regarding this, due to which they are treated differently by other people.
 They feel even more confused than their peers and cannot identify with the popular zeitgeist.

 The risk of your children being judged by their peers or society or struggling to find acceptance is among the top disadvantages of inter-caste marriage.
 The struggles faced by the children when they venture out in the real world have a way of spilling over and affecting the parents’ bond as well.

 15. Inheritance related issues are common in an inter-caste marriage

-Generally, both families fail to accept the inter-caste couple, due to which inheritance related issues become common.
-The inter-caste couple may have to deal with property and wealth disputes in order to get their rightful share.
+Generally, both families fail to accept the inter-caste couple, due to which inheritance-related issues become common.
+The inter-caste couple may have to deal with property and wealth disputes to get their rightful share.

 Coping tips when you have an inter-caste marriage

-Good communication, understanding and love in an inter-caste marriage can help construct a strong and long lasting relationship between the couple.
-Inter-caste marriage has to be built on the foundations of true love, respect, honesty, trust and sincerity.
-The families of the couple have to be given enough time and space to calm down.
-Understanding the perspectives of the parents and the families is really essential for having a successful inter-caste marriage.
+Good communication, understanding, and love in an inter-caste marriage can help make a strong and long-lasting relationship between the couple.
+Inter-caste marriage has to be built on the foundations of true love, respect, honesty, trust, and sincerity.
+The families of the couple have to be given enough time and space.
+Understanding the perspectives of the parents and the families is essential for having a successful inter-caste marriage.

-The couple has to be liberal in terms of accepting new ideas and adopting new habits.
-Perform your respective rituals and traditions in the house and give the freedom to your children to choose which religion or caste they want to follow.
-Raise your children in such a manner that things like caste, religion, etc. do not hamper their growth and development.
+The couple has to be liberal, be more accepting of new ideas, and adopt new habits.
+Respect each other’s native rituals and give space to the other to carry on the way they want to.
+Raise children in a manner that caste, religion, etc. do not hamper their growth and development.